Yvand/LDAPCP/Install-LDAPCP.md

 $trust.Update()
 ```

+- [Read this page](Configure-LDAPCP.html) to configure LDAPCP for your environment.

 ## Important

 - Due to limitations of SharePoint API, do not associate LDAPCP with more than 1 SPTrustedIdentityTokenIssuer.
 Developers can [bypass this limitation](For-Developers.html).